Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

-We have so far shown that the Assumption (i) holds, and we are left to show that the discretization we have chosen satisfies Assumption (ii).
-In particular, we need to demonstrate that our discretization satisfies \eqref{resolventtiapproksimaatio}.
+We have so far shown that the Assumption (i) holds, and we are left to show that the discretisation we have chosen satisfies Assumption (ii).
+In particular, we need to demonstrate that our discretisation satisfies \eqref{resolventtiapproksimaatio}.
 That is the topic of the following theorem.

 \begin{theorem} Let $V\in C(\R^d)$ be sectorial as defined in \eqref{eq:sector} satisfying $|V(x)|\to\infty$ as $|x|\to\infty$, and let $h=-\Delta+V$ with $\mathcal D(h)=C_c^\infty(\R^d)$ and let $H=h^{**}$.
 Let $H_n$ be as in \eqref{eq:approx-op-comp-resolv}.
 Then there exists $z_0$ such that $ \| (H-z_0)^{-1} - (H_n -z_0)^{-1} E_n\| \rightarrow 0, $ as $n \rightarrow \infty$. \end{theorem}